AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

 * As a **research salary**, just like other salaries on your project.
   This has fewer limits, but is less flexible (you get one person for a designated time period).

-Our prices may seem higher than a young researcher assistant, but with us you only pay for the actual productive time, and we are multiple times more efficient.
-We'll also teach your group to work better.